Querke/better-terrain-tools/README.md

 **Better Terrain Tools** is a collection of high-precision sculpting tools for the Unity Terrain System.

-It has a procedural brush, which makes it easy to have fine control over the brush tip (hard/soft) wihtout having to deal with the hassle of creating importing brush textures.
+It has a procedural brush, which makes it easy to have fine control over the brush tip falloff (hard/soft) without having to deal with the hassle of creating and importing brush textures.

 Unlike standard Unity tools, this suite uses a floating-point height cache to prevent the "stepping" or "staircase" artifacts, providing much smoother results and sculpting logic that gives you more control and is more intuitive to use.